MT0814/insta/README.md

 Contributions to this project are welcomed.

 ## Questions
-For all your questions, you can contact Honorinenn (Honorine Ndom Ndzah), MT0814 (Millie Tsai), and KS1 (Kartiki Saraf)
+For all your questions, you can contact:
+Honorinenn (Honorine Ndom Ndzah),
+MT0814 (Millie Tsai),
+and KS1 (Kartiki Saraf)